FINLAND (Unofficial translation)

 Any person included in the list, or accepted by the applicant in a particular case, may be called upon as an expert.

-Section 25 c Notwithstanding the provisions laid down in Sections 25a and 25b of this Decree in respect of undertakings to be given to the applicant for or proprietor of a patent, a derived biological material may be deposited for the purposes of a new patent application.
+Section 25c (13.7.2000/674) Notwithstanding the provisions laid down in sections 25a and 25b of this Decree in respect of undertakings to be given to the applicant for or proprietor of a patent, a derived biological material may be deposited for the purposes of a new patent application.

-If the Patent Office decides that a certificate as referred to in the first paragraph cannot be issued, it shall give a notice of that decision.
-The person who has requested the sample may lodge an appeal against such decision with the Board of Appeal of the Patent Office within 60 days of the date on which the decision was communicated to the appellant, not counting the date of communication.
-There shall be no appeal from the decision of the Board of Appeal.
-(21.3.1997/246)
+If the Patent Office decides that a certificate referred to in subsection 1 cannot be issued, it shall give a notice of that decision.
+The person who has requested the sample may lodge an appeal against the decision with the Market Court, as provided in the Act on the Finnish Patent and Registration Office (578/2013).
+There shall be no appeal from the decision of the Board of Appeal of the Patent Office or from the above decision of the Market Court.
+(18.7.2013/580)

 Processing of Patent Applications

-Section 26 In examining whether the conditions for granting a patent laid down in Section 2 of the Patents Act have been satisfied, the Patent Office shall consider all facts that come to its attention.
+Section 26 (18.7.2013/580) In examining whether the conditions for granting a patent laid down in section 2 of the Patents Act have been satisfied, the Patent Office shall consider all facts that come to its attention.

-The examination at the Patent Office shall be carried out on the basis of patent specifications, published specifications and published applications, or abstracts thereof, from Finland, Norway, Sweden, Denmark, the United States of America, the United Kingdom, France, the Federal Republic of Germany, the former German Reich and the European Patent Office, or on the basis of publicly available international applications or abstracts thereof as well as applications that have become available to the public in Finland.
+The examination at the Patent Office shall be carried out on the basis of patent specifications, published specifications and published applications, or abstracts thereof, from Finland, Norway, Sweden, Denmark, the United States of America, the United Kingdom, France, Germany, and the European Patent Office; on the basis of publicly available international applications or abstracts thereof as well as applications that have become available to the public in Finland.
 Other available literature may also be examined if found necessary.

 Section 27 Where necessary for the examination of a patent application, the Patent Office may consult experts who are not on the staff of the Patent Office.